Alexander KadyrovAlex Kadyrov

 On an AED 80,000 apartment: AED 4,000 held for the duration of your tenancy.

-Ejari Registration
+Ejari registration

 Ejari is the Dubai Land Department's tenancy registration system.
 Every rental contract must be registered with Ejari.
 The fee is approximately AED 230–300 for online registration through the Dubai REST app, or slightly more through a typing center.